 Once you have managed to get rid of the mold, provided you have finished any antifungal medications you have been prescribed, you should see a drastic reduction in allergy-like symptoms.

-Mold sickness vs. allergies
+Mold Sickness vs. Allergies

-This can be seen when someone has lived in a mold-infested home for a long time, but their symptoms don't resolve even after they've been out of that home for weeks or months.
+This can be seen when someone has lived in a mold-infested home for a long time, but their symptoms don't resolve even after being out of that home for weeks or months.
 If you believe your home has a mold problem, you should have a mold-testing professional visit and check.

 If you suspect that you have a mold disease, you should see your doctor immediately.